lindenb/jvarkit/docs/VcfMoveFiltersToInfo.md

 ## Citing

-Should you cite **fixvcf** ? https://github.com/mr-c/shouldacite/blob/master/should-I-cite-this-software.md
+Should you cite **vcfmovefilterstoinfo** ? https://github.com/mr-c/shouldacite/blob/master/should-I-cite-this-software.md

 The current reference is: